Petrobras 36

 Petrobras 36 (P-36) was a semi-submersible oil platform.
 Prior to its sinking on 20 March 2001, it was the largest in the world.
 It was operated by Petrobras, a semi-public Brazilian oil company headquartered in Rio de Janeiro.

 The proximate cause for the sinking was a series of explosions that killed 11 crew.
-In terms of lives lost, this was the worst offshore oil and gas accident in Brazil since 1984, when a rig blowout and explosion caused 36 fatalities, and the worst worldwide since the explosion of a platform off Nigeria in January 1995, which killed 13.
+In terms of lives lost, it was the worst offshore oil and gas accident in Brazil since 1984, when a rig blowout and explosion caused 36 fatalities, and the worst worldwide since the explosion of a platform off Nigeria in January 1995, which killed 13.

 Vessel

 The platform was built at the Fincantieri shipyard in Genoa, Italy between 1984 and 1994.
 It was an oil production unit integrated with a drilling rig.
 The project – initially named SANA 15,000 – was speculative, as a lessee or a buyer had not been identified.
 It was a Friede & Goldman L-1020 Trendsetter semi-submersible, designed to operate at depths of 500 m.
 It had been ordered and was owned by Società Armamento Navi Appoggio S.p.A.
 (SANA).
 In 1990 Midland and Scottish Resources (MSR), acquired SANA's parent company, effectively becoming the owners of the rig, which was then renamed Spirit of Columbus.
 However, the planned development of the Emerald field in the North Sea proved to be commercially unviable.
 Petrobras selected the unit for the development of their oil resources.
 After being considered for the Marlim Sul field, the platform was assigned to the Roncador oil field in the Campos Basin.

 A conversion project became necessary to adapt the platform to the new field.
 (Note: In the meantime, while the P-36 project had barely begun, Petrobras managed to start producing from the field employing an "early production system" consisting of subsea infrastructure connected to a wildcat well and the chartered FPSO Noble Seillean, which was dynamically positioned and thus did not need a mooring system.
 Seillean had previously operated in the North Sea in less than 200-m water depth.)
 The project, commenced in March 1997 (merely five months after the discovery of the oil field), was assigned to contractor Marítima Petróleo Engenharia, a company owned by Bolivian entrepreneur Germán Efromovich – who was personally connected to a former president and financial director of Petrobras – and with little experience in projects the size and complexity of P-36.
 The contractor was selected by Petrobras without open competitive bidding.
 Marítima selected subcontractors Noble Denton for design of the hull, Amec for the design of the topsides, and Davie Shipbuilding for construction.
 Petrobras was directly in charge of the mooring system, the flexible marine risers, and the subsea infrastructure.
 The decision was taken to keep the original Italian flag, which entitled the owners to receive subsidies from the Italian government.
 The associated agreement obliged the project to keep RINA as the classification society.
 The American Bureau of Shipping (ABS) was selected to verify the conformity of topsides equipment.